greggman/opengles-gpuinfo/README.md

 This reads all the json files and writes both `alldata.json` (an array with the data flattened to key/values) and `alldata.csv` with column headings and the data normalized.

-Note: I loaded `alldata.csv` into Google Sheets.
-It took 20-60mins to import it?

-So, `query.js` can be modified as an example of querying yourself.
+`query.js` can be modified as an example of querying yourself.

 ```
 node query.js
 ```

+## License

+All the data is from https://opengles.gpuinfo.org/

+The license there is [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) so the data in the json, csv, and html files is CC-BY-4.0

+The code in this repo license MIT